elixirsydney/elixirsydney/2023/02/202302-elixir-sydney.md

 # [fit] _Nick Gunn_

 ^
-Next is Nick, who will talk about Vixen, a library implementing the Noise Protocol Framework.
+Tonight Nick will talk about Vixen, a library implementing the Noise Protocol Framework.
 He will cover the framework, as well as the design and implementation of the library

 ---
 <br />

 ![inline 3%](https://www.dropbox.com/s/am5fvlc37x3t6jm/Twitter_logo_bird_transparent_png.png?dl=1)

-# [fit] `@phonnz` / `@ausimian`
+# [fit] `@ausimian`
 # [fit] **`@ElixirSydney`**

 ^